 You should be able to take out portable contents cover as part of your single item insurance policy, too.

-Compare handbag insurance and get a quote
+Compare handbag insurance in Australia and get a quote

 Here's the bottom line: